OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/faq.md

 ## Utilities

 ::ShAlert
+---
+typeAlert: info
+---
-Download the these Q&As: <a href="https://www.openmobilealliance.org/documents/whitepapers/OMA-WP-LwM2M-for-Utilities/OMA-QA-Utilities-And-LwM2M-20231120-D.pdf" target="_blank" rel="noopener noreferrer">Utilities and LwM2M Frequent Asked Questions (FAQs)</a>
+Download these Q&As: <a href="https://www.openmobilealliance.org/documents/whitepapers/OMA-WP-LwM2M-for-Utilities/OMA-QA-Utilities-And-LwM2M-20231120-D.pdf" target="_blank" rel="noopener noreferrer">Utilities and LwM2M Frequent Asked Questions (FAQs)</a>
 ::

 Welcome to our Frequently Asked Questions (FAQs) on Utilities and LwM2M.
 In this informative Q&A series, we address key inquiries regarding LightweightM2M (LwM2M) and its vital role in utility management.